-Table 6.2.3.3.b identifies a service station and shop as inconsistent uses for the zone, therefore a Performance Outcome is sought in relation to these uses only.
+Table 6.2.3.3.b identifies a service station, food and drink outlet and shop as inconsistent uses for the zone, therefore a Performance Outcome is sought in relation to these uses only.

-The proposed service station and shop are not considered to represent the intrusion of an inconsistent use, and the proposed development is otherwise consistent with the overall outcomes of the code including that:
+The proposed service station, food and drink outlet and shop are not considered to represent the intrusion of an inconsistent use, and the proposed development is otherwise consistent with the overall outcomes of the code including that:

-- The service station and shop have been proposed in direct response to critical community needs identified during and after Cyclone Jasper, which exposed significant deficiencies in access to essential fuel and food supplies in the region.
-As outlined in Section 3 of the Planning Report, these facilities are intended to enhance local resilience and support recovery in future disaster events. - The proposal does not adversely impact the site's biological diversity, ecological integrity, or scenic amenity.
-Supporting documentation-including a Vegetation Management and Tree Clearing Plan (Schedule 5) and a Protected Plant Survey Report (Schedule 6)-confirms the site comprises predominantly disturbed vine forest.
+- The service station, food and drink outlet and shop have been proposed in direct response to critical community needs identified during and after Cyclone Jasper, which exposed significant deficiencies in access to essential fuel and food supplies in the region.
+As outlined in Section 3 of the Planning Report, these facilities are intended to enhance local resilience and support recovery in future disaster events. - The proposal does not adversely impact the site's biological diversity, ecological integrity, or scenic amenity. documentation- Supporting including a Vegetation Management and Tree Clearing Plan (Schedule 5) and a Protected Plant Survey Report (Schedule 6)-confirms the site comprises predominantly disturbed vine forest.
 The area proposed for clearing includes a high proportion of non-native fruit trees, garden plants, weeds, and grasses, along with remnants of historical structures and animal enclosures.
-In accordance with the Nature Conservation Act 1992, these areas are not considered to be 'in the wild'.
+In accordance with the Nature Conservation Act 1992. these areas are not considered to be 'in the wild'. - The proposed nature-based tourism use and dwelling house are lowintensity, site-sensitive uses that align with the intent of the Low Impact Tourism Accommodation Precinct.